 Before replacing your lost teeth with dental implants, your dentist will have to diagnose and treat your gum disease to restore the good health of your gums and jawbone.
 For instance, routine periodontal maintenance can help your gums heal and prevent the disease from flaring up again.
 If necessary, your dentist can also suggest jawbone grafting to strengthen your jawbone so that it can adequately support your implant posts.

+Gum disease not only leads to tooth loss, but its presence can also influence your candidacy for dental implant placement.
 To ensure the success of your dental implants, your dentist may first recommend undergoing treatment to manage your gum disease.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.